-In older patients the repair may fail due to the poor quality of the muscle and tendon.
-Dr Elbaz is one of the few surgeons that routinely strengthens the repaired rotator cuff tissue with special grafts called Tissuemend and Regeneten, which provide for superior results.
+In older patients, the repair may fail due to the poor quality of the muscle and tendon.
+Dr Elbaz is one of the few surgeons who routinely strengthens the repaired rotator cuff tissue with special grafts called Tissuemend and Regeneten, which provide superior results.

 Strengthening and thickening the tissue will help patients get back to more strenuous activities.

-Dr. Elbaz removes the surgical instruments, closes, and covers your wound.
+Dr. Elbaz removes the surgical instruments, closes them, and covers your wound.
 You then go to the recovery room for monitoring.
 Most people go home the same day.